-Being Seen: In Art, Words and Dance at Coventry Cathedral
+Being Seen: In Art & Words

 A thought-provoking public event and exhibition inspired by testimonies of growth and personal recovery from trauma.

-Being Seen is an exhibition by Andy Farr featuring paintings from the past eight years, inspired by personal stories of resilience and trauma recovery.
+Being Seen is an exhibition by Andy Farr featuring paintings from the past seven years, inspired by personal stories of resilience and trauma recovery.
 It visually reflects hidden pain and healing journeys.
 The show emphasizes how being “seen” aids healing through shared vulnerability and connection.
 The exhibition aims to foster empathy, hope, and understanding, portraying trauma as both suffering and growth.

 Supported by the Institute of Mental Health, MIND, Birth Trauma Association, With-you, Day One Trauma support, University of Nottingham and Arts Council England Andy’s work involves diverse individuals affected by trauma.